nextest-rs/nextest/site/src/docs/configuration/extra-args.md

 If libtest-mimic is in use, the above configuration will run tests on the main thread.
 (Nextest's CI validates this.)

+Nextest provides an advantage compared to `cargo test` here: with `cargo test -- --test-threads=1`, tests will run serially.
+Because nextest runs each test in its own process, setting `run-extra-args = ["--test-threads=1"]` will cause tests to be run _in parallel_, with each test executing in the main thread of its process.
+As a result, test runs with nextest can be many times faster than with `cargo test`.

 ### Notes

 Extra arguments are not passed in at list time, only at runtime.
 List-time extra